Easy Lemon Asparagus Pasta Salad

 Asparagus Pasta Ingredients

 The Pasta: I’ve used a protein+ penne pasta, but just about any type of pasta will work.
-This pasta salad works with farfalle, elbow, fusilli, rotini, and gemelli to name a few.
+Use any type of small pasta such as farfalle, elbow, fusilli, rotini, and Gemelli to name a few.
 And if following a gluten-free diet, there are plenty of options for you as well.

 The Produce: Fresh asparagus is a must, but you can change up the other produce.
 Switch up the sun-dried tomatoes using cherry tomatoes, sliced in half, for extra juiciness.
 If you don’t care for tomatoes, dice up a red bell pepper, it’ll add a nice sweet, fresh flavor.
 Shallot or red onion will both work well.
 Shallots are a little milder in flavor.
 Adding fresh chopped parsley is also highly recommended.

 The Dressing: The pasta dressing is full of lemon, garlic, and dijon, making it zesty and delicious!
 Feel free to use less garlic if you prefer.
 And if you don’t feel like making the dressing from scratch, try using a good bottled vegan Italian dressing instead.
 I still highly recommend adding a big squeeze of lemon over top the pasta salad before serving.

 How To Make Asparagus Pasta Salad

-- Cook pasta + asparagus.
-Start by cooking the pasta according to package instructions, adding the asparagus 3 minutes before pasta is done so it will gently blanch.
+- Cook the pasta + asparagus.
+Start by cooking the pasta according to package instructions, adding the asparagus 3 minutes before the pasta is done so it will gently blanch.
 Asparagus is done when it brightens in color.
 Drain and rinse the pasta and asparagus under cool running water.
 Set aside.

-- Make pasta salad dressing.
+- Make the asparagus pasta dressing.
 In a small bowl, whisk together the oil, lemon, dijon mustard, garlic, salt, and pepper.
 Mix until the oil and dijon emulsify.
 Taste for flavor.

-- Assemble pasta salad.
+- Assemble asparagus pasta salad.
 Add the pasta and asparagus back to the pot it was cooked in, add the onion and sun-dried tomatoes, and pour the dressing over top.
-Mix well to combine, serve as is or chill in the refrigerator until ready to enjoy!
+Mix well to combine, serve as is, or chill in the refrigerator until ready to enjoy!